Gianpiero Petriglieri is Associate Professor of Organisational Behaviour at INSEAD.

 Building on his research, Gianpiero has contributed to refining a unique approach to experiential leadership development that aims to deepen and accelerate the development of individual leaders as well as to broaden and strengthen leadership communities within and across organisations.
 At INSEAD, he directs the Management Acceleration Programme, the school’s flagship executive programme for emerging leaders, and chairs the initiative for Learning Innovation and Teaching Excellence.Gianpiero’s work explores how and where people develop and sustain the personal foundations and professional abilities to exercise leadership mindfully, effectively and responsibly.
 His studies highlight the psychological, social and cultural functions of leadership development, and his teaching methods provide an example of how to perform those functions purposefully for the benefit of individuals, organizations and society at large.

-Gianpiero’ research has appeared, or is forthcoming, in Administrative Science Quarterly, Academy of Learning & Education, and Organization Studies.
+Gianpiero’ research has appeared in Administrative Science Quarterly, Academy of Learning & Education, and Organization Studies.
 He also writes regularly for the Harvard Business Review.
 His study of the personal foundations of leaders’ development received the GMAC Award for the most significant contribution to graduate management education and the Outstanding Article Award from the Academy of Management Learning & Education journal.
 His work has been featured in a range of media including the BBC, Financial Times, The Economist, The Wall Street Journal, BusinessWeek, and Forbes.
-He has chaired the World Economic Forum’s Global Agenda Council on new models of leadership and was shortlisted for the “Leadership” award by Thinkers50, the ranking of the most influential management thinkers in the world.
+He has chaired the World Economic Forum’s Global Agenda Council on new models of leadership and has been shortlisted for the “Leadership” and “Talent” awards by Thinkers50, the ranking of the most influential management thinkers in the world.

 Alongside the Management Acceleration Programme, he directs customized leadership development programmes for multinationals in a variety of industries.
 He teaches in several other INSEAD executive programmes, including The Leadership Transition and Consulting and Coaching for Change.
 He also consults and speaks widely on how to develop and exercise leadership in fast-changing, uncertain and diverse workplaces.